feilingsi/DSFD-tensorflow/README.md

 A tensorflow implement dsfd, and there is something different with the origin paper.

-It‘s a ssd-like object detect framework, but slightly different, combines lots of tricks for face detection, such as dual-shot, dense anchor match, FPN and so on.
+It‘s a ssd-like object detect framework, but slightly different, combines lots of tricks for face detection, such as dual-shot, dense anchor match, FPN,FEM and so on.

 now it is mainly optimised about face detection, and borrows some codes from other repos